Mick Roberts

 Michael Roberts (born 1 June 1979) is a former professional rugby league footballer who last played for the Villeneuve Leopards in the Elite One Championship in France.
 He played for the Brisbane Broncos in 2007 and trained with the full time squad in the same year until 2008.
 He played 241 first grade games for the Redcliffe Dolphins.
-Currently, he is a sports teacher and a certified Top G.
+Currently, he is a PE teacher.

 Playing career

 Roberts played his first first-grade game for the Brisbane Broncos in 2007 after playing most of his career at the Queensland Cup team Redcliffe Dolphins.
 Hooker was his position of choice.

 Roberts played in 241 games for the Redcliffe Dolphins in the Queensland Cup.
 He scored 71 tries and a total of 552 points.